Start Your Software Development Course Online

 Software development is a problem-solving process that involves specifying, designing, writing, documenting, testing, debugging and deploying software.
 Currently there is a tech talent gap - the demand for developers far exceeds the supply.
 This certificate program provides an individual with the foundational knowledge and skills, and a personal professional development plan, to be an effective entry-level software developer.
 This program is for non-degree-seeking or degree-seeking individuals with little or no computer programming experience.
-It is for those who are responsible, accountable, and strong problem solvers.
+This software development course is for those who are responsible, accountable, and strong problem solvers.
 It is especially for those who have a passion and desire for a life-transforming experience which leads to a career in software development.

 - Cohort based - take the journey with others who have the same destination